OjureFred/watchlist/readme.md

-# WireOnlineNews
+# Watchlist Movie Review Site

-This is a Python Project that connects to https://newsapi.org to download news items from leading media houses around the world
+This is a Python Project that connects to https://www.movieapi.com to download movies from  around the world

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+Since this a python project, clone into your current machine and follow these steps

+1. In the download folder create a virtual environment use the command python3 -m venv virtual/
+2. Activate the virtual enviranment
+3. Install dependencies as listed in requirements.txt.
+Use the command pip3 install -r requirements.txt
+4. Run the projet - python3.x manage.py

 ### Prerequisites